 The Saint Constantine School Builds Houston’s First Natural Playground

-HOUSTON, TX- The new playground at The Saint Constantine School is dramatically different than traditional play areas.
-The school has completed construction on the first natural playground built in the city of Houston.
+HOUSTON, TX- The Saint Constantine School has completed construction on the first natural playground built in the city of Houston.
 The Saint Constantine School (TSCS) is located in southwest Houston’s Regency Square at 6000 Dale Carnegie Lane.

 The natural playground at TSCS features grassy hills shaded with trees, a large wooden tree fort with a climbing wall and rope ladder, a wooden balance beam, and a hill slide surrounded by climbing boulders that ends in a sand play area.

-Megan Mueller, Director of Marketing & Development and lead administrator on this project, spoke to the decision avoid traditional play area construction.
+The new playground is dramatically different than traditional play areas.
+Megan Mueller, Director of Marketing & Development and lead administrator on this project, spoke to the decision avoid typical playground construction.
 “It’s less expensive to build and maintain, it’s more beautiful, it’s more physically challenging, and most importantly, the students think it’s more fun,” she said.
 “We couldn’t be happier with the response from both the kids and their parents now that we have added the natural playground to our campus.”